joshharknessuk-commits/training-map/bjj-london-map/README.md

 3. The client fetches once on load and renders the map from that response.
 No Overpass calls or client-side caching are required.

 > **Note:** Nominatim is also rate-limited.
 The sync script respects the service by spacing requests ~1.2s apart; avoid hammering it repeatedly.

+### Deploying to Vercel

+- Add the `DATABASE_URL` secret in the Vercel dashboard (Project → Settings → Environment Variables) **before** deploying.
+The backend only attempts to open the Postgres pool when the API runs, so builds succeed even if the variable is absent locally, but runtime requests will fail without it.
+- Trigger a fresh deployment after the variable is in place.
+If you deploy without it, Vercel will serve a 404/500 because the server bundle cannot connect to the database.
+- Run `pnpm sync:gyms` (or an equivalent automation) to populate the Neon database before or immediately after deploying to production.

 ## UI features